UKGovLD/registry-core/doc/notes.md

    * faceted filter on search results
    * browsing of non-registered entities which are/could be in a local ontology cache
    * inject resource labels into results models, need a label utility (caching?) which handles that and knows about prefixes and registered ontologies
+   * paging of register listings
+   * and search results

 ## Documentation updates